cbpalumbi/cbpalumbi/README.md

 # Welcome to my GitHub!

 <p>
 I'm a Full-Stack Software Engineer (3+ years) specializing in <strong>Game & Tools Development</strong>.
-My projects here focus on leveraging emerging technologies, like AI, VR, and cloud infrastructure, to build smarter, faster, and more creative development pipelines.
+My projects here focus on leveraging emerging technologies like AI, VR, and cloud infrastructure to build smarter, faster, and more creative development pipelines.
 </p>

 ---